Information For Farmers On Animal Movements

 General Licenses For The Movement Of Livestock

 You will need to keep and retain a copy of the general license for the animal species that you farm as it informs you of the legal requirements associated with any movement of animals that you undertake.
 It does not accompany the livestock.
 You can find copies here.

 Until 2010, many movements within five miles of the main holding (such as to separate rented land) did not have to be recorded.
 This is no longer true.
 All movements of sheep and goats on and off any land not recorded under your main CPH (Holding) number must be reported using a Movement Document (AML1) and recorded in your Holding Register.
 This includes all rented land, regardless of distance, even if it is within five miles or registered as a Sole Occupancy Authority (S.O.A).

 Movement Record Books

 All animal movements onto or off of (and sometimes between different distinct areas of) a holding need to be recorded by the holder in a record book.
-These are kept and maintained by a farmer and can be inspected at any time by Defra or Devon & Somerset Trading Standards.
+These are kept and maintained by a farmer and can be inspected at any time by Defra or Devon, Somerset and Torbay Trading Standards.
 However you are less likely to get a Trading Standards visit to inspect your records if you return them to us by post when requested.

 Devon & Somerset Livestock keepers can get free movement books, and advice on how to record information can be obtained from the Defra Helpline.
 You are able to request free movement books by post or download them on this page.
 You can also pick them up at most markets or shows.